UMapx/UMapx.Video.RealSense/README.md

-dotnet build UMapx.Video.RealSense.sln -c Release dotnet build examples/UMapx.Video.RealSense.Example.sln -c Release dotnet test tests/UMapx.Video.RealSense.Tests.csproj -c Release dotnet test examples/tests/UMapx.Video.RealSense.Example.Tests.csproj -c Release
+dotnet build UMapx.Video.RealSense.sln -c Release dotnet build examples/UMapx.Video.RealSense.Example.sln -c Release dotnet test tests/UMapx.Video.RealSense.Tests.csproj -c Release
 ```

 The root solution contains the library and its tests.
-The example and its WPF tests
+The WPF example is in the
-are in the separate solution under `examples`.
+separate solution under `examples`.

 Tests use a software RealSense device and a simulated capture backend; they do not require
 a physical camera.
 They cover native SDK startup, depth alignment, row padding, conversion,
 capture errors, concurrent shutdown, disposal and restarts.
-The example tests cover frame
-display, error handling, reconnection and window shutdown.
 Sustained capture and USB
 disconnect/reconnect still need testing on a physical device.

 To run the example: